Hives are a common skin rash that’s often a sign of an allergic reaction.

 You can book an appointment with a Spire private GP today.

-Your GP will examine your rash and ask about other symptoms to help work out what’s causing it.
+Your GP will examine your rash and ask about any other symptoms to help determine what’s causing it.
+They may ask you further questions about your symptoms such as:

 Acute hives